StuartGrimes/JavaFXSimples/README.md

 This project is a simple JavaFx application that calculates the area of a rectangle.
 Really its more about a first foray into using JavaFx.
 Learning points for me were :

-* Adding a button node to a root node and having it span multiple columns does not work unless you untether the objects     preferred size by calling setMaxSize() on the object.
+* Adding a button node to a root node and having it span multiple columns does not work unless you untether the objects     preferred size by calling setMaxSize() on the button instance.

 * You can set horizontal alignment for a whole row by calling setHalignment(nodeName, HposValue) on your GridPane static object as opposed to the grid instance itself.